Actions Against Sexual Violence

 New Student Education and Programming

-- CARE brochure provided to all first year students
+- CARE brochure/resource provided to all first year students (in those years when it can be printed/no policy changes)

 - Online sexual misconduct education and benchmarking program required for all new undergraduate students